cyrilletuzi/angular-async-local-storage/README.md

 The author of this library organizes Angular courses (based in Paris (France), but open to travel).
 You can find [details here](https://formationjavascript.com/formation-angular/) (in French).

-## Why this module ?
+## Why this module?

 For now, Angular does not provide a local storage module, and almost every app needs some local storage.
-There is 2 native JavaScript APIs available :
+There are 2 native JavaScript APIs available :
 - [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Storage/LocalStorage)
 - [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API)